-Step 3: Application - According to the materiality matrix, "Product liability and compliance with regulations", "Customer satisfaction", "Product and service quality assurance", "Customer complaints handling", "Protect intellectual property", "Consumer privacy and data protection", and "Supplier's quality and compliance" were identified as issues of higher importance.
+Step 3: Application - According to the materiality matrix, "Customer service", "Product responsibility", "Anti-corruption and business ethics", "Intellectual property rights protection", and "Occupational health and safety" were identified as issues of higher importance.
 The results of this material assessment were used to guide our disclosure alignment, as well as strategic planning and risk management.
 The Group's responses to these important issues have been elaborated in more details in the following sections of this Report.
 Looking forward, the Group will continue to enhance its ESG governance and performance in response to stakeholders' expectations on the Group.